Key takeaways

 Types of alerts that actually matter

-- Freeze enacted, inform sales, collections, finance immediately.
+- Freeze enacted: inform sales, collections, and finance immediately.

 Smart alert configuration

-- Escalation, finance four hours, then CFO, then CEO in 24 hours if unresolved.
+- Escalation ladder: finance gets four hours, then CFO, then CEO within 24 hours if unresolved.

-- Minimize alert fatigue, batch non urgent items, tailor by role so signal stays strong.
+- Minimize alert fatigue: batch non urgent items and tailor by role so signal stays strong.

-- Export 12 months of ageing, bank receipts, and compute current DSO by customer.
+- Export 12 months of ageing and bank receipts.
+Compute current DSO by customer.

-- Document informal limits already in use, capture tribal knowledge.
+- Document informal limits already in use.
+Capture tribal knowledge before it walks out the door.

-- Train teams with role plays, breaches, overrides, and customer conversations.
+- Train teams with role plays covering breaches, overrides, and customer conversations.

 - Prepare customer communication templates for limits and freezes.